Shmew/Fable.SignalR/docs/signalr-client/api.md

     /// A boolean indicating if negotiation should be skipped.
     ///
-    /// Negotiation can only be skipped when the IHttpConnectionOptions.transport property is set to 'HttpTransportType.WebSockets'. member skipNegotiation (value: bool) : ConnectionBuilder
+    /// Negotiation can only be skipped when the IHttpConnectionOptions.transport property
+    /// is set to 'HttpTransportType.WebSockets'.
+    member skipNegotiation (value: bool) : ConnectionBuilder

     /// Default value is 'true'.
-    ///  controls whether credentials such as cookies are sent in cross-site requests.
+    /// This controls whether credentials such as cookies are sent in cross-site requests.
     ///
-    /// Cookies are used by many load-balancers for sticky sessions which is required when your app is deployed with multiple servers. member withCredentials (value: bool) : ConnectionBuilder
+    /// Cookies are used by many load-balancers for sticky sessions which is required when
+    /// your app is deployed with multiple servers. member withCredentials (value: bool) : ConnectionBuilder
 ```